A new approach to non-homogeneous local $Tb$ theorems: Introduction

 \subsection{Acknowledgements}

 Much of this research was carried out when H.M. was visiting CRM during September 2015, and he would like to thank the institution for its hospitality.
-We would also like to thank Benjamin Jaye for answering a question of ours regarding a technical point in some $Tb$ theorems.
+We thank Benjamin Jaye for answering our question regarding a technical point in some $Tb$ theorems.
+We would also like to thank the anonymous referee and the editor for comments that helped to clarify the exposition.